implict/ofSiteKR/_documentation/math/ofMath_functions.markdown

 _advanced: False_
 -->

+_inlined_description: _

+Randomly seeds the random number generator.

+This seeds the random number generator with an acceptably random value, generated from clock time and the PID.

 _description: _

-Seeds the random number generator to the clock time, so that random numbers will always be different.